Lego Jurassic World (theme): Development

+Lego Jurassic World was inspired by Jurassic World media franchise.
+The Lego construction toy range is based on the film series and developed in collaboration with Universal Brand Development.
+The construction sets were designed to recreate the story and characters of the film series in Lego form.

 Before the launch of the Lego Jurassic World range, The Lego Dino Attack theme was released in 2005.
 This theme focused on radioactive dinosaurs that were created by mad scientists and featured dinosaurs and armoured all-terrain vehicles.
-Lego Dino Attack was known as Lego Dino 2010 in Europe.
+Lego Dino Attack theme was known as Lego Dino 2010 in Europe.
 In 2012, Lego Dino Attack was replaced by Lego Dino.
 These themes eventually resulted in the introduction of the Lego Jurassic World theme, which included some of the original concepts of the Lego Dino Attack and Lego Dino themes, such as the dinosaurs, buildings and armoured all-terrain vehicles, but also introduced modern day elements.

 During the development process, the Jurassic World: Fallen Kingdom inspired theme involved a dedicated group of Lego designers collaborating with the artists behind the movie to bring Jurassic World: Fallen Kingdom to life in Lego form.
 Model Designer Luis Castaneda explained, "They pitch us what they can without spoiling the movie, they give us the highlights of the movie and then we do our toy version, our interpretation of those scenes.
 For us it's all about making a fun toy.
 Jurassic World is pretty straightforward.
 We know there is going to be dinos, we know there is going to be cool vehicles, good heroes and some other humans that are probably not heroes.
 There's going to be something going on, the dinosaurs are going to escape from cages and what not, so there's going to be a lot of catching and chasing dynamics in the movie."